bastienjalbert/aptr/README.md

     │   │   └── nexus.dat
     │   └── output

+Note : the output dir is cleaned automatically when you run another test suite.

 ### Android configuration files (.dat)

 All files into devices_conf directory are variable files passed to pabot.
 APTR uses --argumentfileX from pabot to run tests.